 Brisbane Roar Football Club, the first football club from Queensland with 100,000 followers on its main social media page, used the venue for home games.
 The Brisbane Roar were known as the Queensland Roar.
 In 2005, a crowd of 20,000 showed up for their first-ever A-League game at the venue named Suncorp Stadium.
 The Roar won the match against the New Zealand Knights, a former football club, 2-0.
 Alex Jason Brosque and Michael William Baird both scored in that game.
 The Roar drew an average home attendance of 14,000 in their inaugural league season.
 They finished sixth place after gathering 28 points in their first A-League season.

 The Broncos and the Reds

-The Brisbane Broncos rugby league club and the Queensland Reds rugby union club are the current tenants of the Suncorp Stadium.
+The Brisbane Broncos rugby league club and the Queensland Reds rugby union club both use the Suncorp Stadium for home matches.
 The Brisbane Broncos won the first-ever edition of the National Rugby League, the first rugby league competition with 1 million followers on its main social media page, in 1998.
 They drew an average home attendance of 20,000 in that NRL season.
 The Broncos won the National Rugby League several times.